-- (1) Access With Barrier Island Left-Turn Restrictions ("Pork Chop"): Where restricted turning movements are required by the City, and where the abutting street does not have a median, a barrier island will be required. - (a) Islands shall have a minimum area of 150 square feet, be bounded by vertical curb, and have an appropriate concrete center surface treatment, approved by the Director. - (b) Barrier island lanes shall be at least 12 feet wide, have a radius of at least 20 feet, and be designed to accommodate the largest vehicle using the access on a daily basis.
+- (1) Access With Barrier Island Left-Turn Restrictions ("Pork Chop"): Where restricted turning movements are required by the City, and where the abutting street does not have a median, a barrier island will be required. - (a) Islands shall have a minimum area of 150 square feet, be bounded by vertical curb, and have an appropriate concrete center surface treatment, approved by the

+Director.

+- (b) Barrier island lanes shall be at least 12 feet wide, have a radius of at least 20 feet, and be designed to accommodate the largest vehicle using the access on a daily basis.
 The island shall provide congruent curb ramps or cut through for sidewalks.
+The pedestrian crossing over the barrier island shall be raised.
+The dimensions of a raised crossing shall be designed considering standards for accessible design and site conditions, including topography, stormwater flow, and location of utilities.
 The minimum width of the island along the abutting roadway frontage shall be 30 feet for right-in, right-out only islands, and 15 feet for islands allowing right-in, right-out and left-turning movements. - (2) Access With Median Divider Barriers Left-Turn Restrictions: Median barriers may be permitted where a median design can improve traffic circulation and safety, or overall site access.
 Where permitted, medians shall be at least 4 feet wide, and shall extend at least 25 feet beyond the right-of-way.